 One of the most important ways you can protect your personally owned computer is to use anti-virus/anti-malware software, especially if you are running a Microsoft Windows operating system.
 We strongly recommend that you download and install one of the following anti-virus products.
 However, there are many steps that should be taken to secure your personal computer no matter what platform you are on.

 Microsoft Security Essentials/Windows Defender

-Microsoft Security Essentials/Windows Defender is free, and are supported on Windows 7 and Windows 8.x respectively, earlier versions of Windows are end-of-life and no longer supported.
+Microsoft Security Essentials/Windows Defender is free, each are supported on Windows 7 and Windows 8.x respectively, earlier versions of Windows are end-of-life and no longer supported.
 Additionally, security patches are no longer available from Microsoft and thus these older versions of Windows (XP/Vista) are highly discouraged from being utilized on the UM-Dearborn campus due to serious security concerns.
 Microsoft Security Essentials is NOT for use on University owned/issued computers, as these computers already have an enterprise level anti-malware solution installed.

 Windows 10 is shipped with Windows Defender which is Microsoft's anti-malware software that has been somewhat modified from previous iterations of anti-malware/anti-virus solutions by Microsoft in an effort to improve capabilities.
 Windows 10 also ships with other more advanced malware protections such as CFG (Control Flow Guard) borrowed from Microsoft's EMET (Enhanced Mitigation Experience Toolkit).
 Subsequently, most EMET features have been built into Windows 10 or are slated to be, as such, Microsoft has opted to discontinue EMET on July 31st, 2018 in what appears to be an effort to encourage the Windows user base to upgrade to Windows 10 as early as possible.